jesusgollonet/resume.jesusgollonet.com/resume.md

 #### Senior developer/Tech lead
 ##### Resn, Amsterdam. *October 2012 – March 2014*

-I developed and tech led projects for the amsterdam office of Resn.
-We developed websites for clients such as coca cola, adidas, converse, rei.
+I developed and tech led projects for for clients such as coca cola, adidas, converse, rei.
 My duties included frontend and backend development, project planning, estimation and management and coordination with external vendors and clients.

 #### Creative developer
 ##### The Dam Armada (part of W+K Amsterdam), Amsterdam. *September 2010 – September 2012*